John Fetterman: Tenure

-Typically, the mayor of Braddock holds administrative power over the Braddock Police Department.
-But during Fetterman's first term, he handed over those powers to the Braddock Police Chief, Frank DeBartolo, believing he could handle administrative duties more efficiently.
+Braddock mayors hold administrative power over the Braddock Police Department, but Fetterman delegated that power to Braddock Police Chief Frank DeBartolo for the sake of efficiency.
 Fetterman aimed to improve the relationship between Braddock's residents and the police by serving as a mediator during disputes.
-During his tenure as mayor, Braddock's homicide rate fell substantially, and for five years, there were no gun-related murders in Braddock.
+During his tenure as mayor, Braddock's homicide rate fell substantially; for five years, there were no gun-related murders in Braddock.

 In 2006, Fetterman opposed the expansion of Mon-Fayette Expressway, a partially completed four-lane highway that connects Western Pennsylvania and West Virginia.
 He argued that the planned expansion of the expressway would cut straight through Braddock and destroy the town.

-While mayor, Fetterman had a contentious relationship with the town council.
-Some councilpersons viewed him with suspicion—seeing a white man serving as mayor of a majority-black town who pitched himself as the town's savior.
-Fetterman's tense relations with the town council have also been attributed to the fact that he did not attend many council meetings.
-In 2009, members of the town council attempted to have Fetterman removed from a town council meeting and arrested after he criticized a political opponent while delivering his mayoral report.
+While mayor, Fetterman had a contentious relationship with the town council and did not attend many council meetings.
+In 2009, members of the town council attempted to have him removed from a town council meeting and arrested after he criticized a political opponent while delivering his mayoral report.
 The same year, council president Jesse Brown ordered Braddock's code enforcement officer to cite Fetterman for an occupancy permit violation for a building owned by Fetterman's nonprofit.
 A judge later dismissed the complaint.
-To avoid the town council's gridlock, Fetterman used his nonprofit to accomplish many of his ideas for Braddock, but that also resulted in less citizen input into the projects.
+To avoid the town council's gridlock, Fetterman used his nonprofit to accomplish many of his ideas for Braddock; this approach limited citizens' input into the projects.